Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   ```

   + Arguments:
-    + retval: the enclave return value.
+    + retval: enclave return value.

   **SBI_ENCLAVE_OCALL （FID #2）**

-  Enclave ocall functions, enclave uses ocall to leverage the functionalities in host kernel.
+  Enclave ocall functions, enclave uses ocall to invoke the functionalities in host kernel.
 Monitor will switch CPU status from enclave to host.

   ```c
   // ocall_id->a0, arg0->a1, arg1->a2